 Responsible for the management and supervision of a team of 13 employment rights lawyers and support staff, Brian has specialised in employment law since 2000, successfully acting for trade unions and their members.
 As a unit manager, Brian has financial management responsibility and works with key stakeholders, such as trade unions, to constantly improve and deliver a quality service with the best possible legal advice.

-One of Brian’s specialisms is issues arising out of the TUPE regulations (Transfer of Undertaking Protection of Employment Regulations), discrimination and collective bargaining agreements.
-With a vast deal of experience of employment tribunals processes and procedures, Brian makes sure that clients feel calm and comfortable throughout the whole case.
+Brian’s specialisms include issues arising out of the TUPE (Transfer of Undertaking Protection of Employment)regulations, discrimination and collective bargaining agreements.
+With vast experience of employment tribunal processes and procedures, Brian makes sure that clients feel calm and comfortable throughout the whole case.

 Brian values the opportunity that working at Thompsons gives him to work alongside like-minded colleagues, using the law to protect and further the rights and interests of working people.
 Achieving a successful conclusion for a client, whose rights have been infringed, and helping to maintain and further the importance and influence of the trade union movement, is what makes the job incredibly rewarding for Brian.

-Disability discrimination claim: In Mr. Siggins’ disability discrimination claim, the Ashford employment tribunal decided that the employer should have made a reasonable adjustment by offering a vacant post, which was a suitable alternative to the employee’s substantive role and would have facilitated an earlier return to work from his long-term absence due to ill health.
+- Represented a client in a disability discrimination case where the Employment Tribunal found that the employer should have made a reasonable adjustment by offering a vacant post, which was a suitable alternative to the employee’s substantive role and would have facilitated an earlier return to work from his long-term absence due to ill-health.